Vikaschaturvedi167/Myntra_clone/README.md

 # Myntra Clone Construct week project

 ## Description
-As a 5-member team, we collaborated on the "Myntra-Clone" front-end project, focusing on developing a user-friendly e-commerce website using web technologies.
-Our main objectives were responsive design, filtering, sorting, and personalized recommendations.
+ I worked on "Myntra-Clone" front-end project, focusing on developing a user-friendly e-commerce website using web technologies.
+My main objectives were responsive design, filtering, sorting, and personalized recommendations.
 Additionally, we successfully implemented a shopping cart, payment integration, wishlist functionality, and user detail management.
 This experience allowed us to grow as front-end developers, create engaging user interfaces, and work effectively as a team.

 ## Preview-